 Step 3.
 Document the identified activities for each goal.

 Step 4.
 Provide a summary of the Progress Report.

 Step 5.
-Signs the Progress Report and for new rehabilitation referrals from 29 May 2017, upload the progress report and any other relevant documentation to R&C ISH using the client's unique Transaction Reference Number (TRN).
-All rehabilitation cases that commenced prior to 29 May 2017 will require you to follow the process of emailing rehabilitation related documentation to the client's DVA Coordinator.
+Sign the Progress Report.
+Upload the Progress Report and any other relevant documentation to R&C ISH using the client's unique Transaction Reference Number (TRN).
 Rehabilitation Coordinators are not required to sign the Progress Report.

 Step 6.
 Rehabilitation Coordinators are responsible for transposing information from the documentation submitted by the rehabilitation providers, into R&C ISH.
 This information includes goals and activities for each goal.